mcndt/mcndt.dev-v1/content/posts/how-to-e2e-encryption.md

 ## Security mechanisms

-Information security is notoriously hard to get right.
+Information security is notoriously difficult to get right.
 That is why you should always stick to well-researched encryption algorithms and security schemes.
-For this project, I used standard **AES [symmetric encryption](https://en.wikipedia.org/wiki/Symmetric-key_algorithm)** with a **[keyed message authentication code (MAC)](https://en.wikipedia.org/wiki/HMAC)** to validate the authenticity of the ciphertext.
+For this project, I used the **AES standard for [symmetric encryption](https://en.wikipedia.org/wiki/Symmetric-key_algorithm)** with a **[keyed message authentication code (MAC)](https://en.wikipedia.org/wiki/HMAC)** to validate the authenticity of the ciphertext.

 ### AES-CBC encryption